- 4-hour rush available for House Registration

 Q. Will the Khmer (Cambodian) embassy / receiving authority accept your translation?

-Yes — our Khmer (Cambodian) translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of House Registration files every year.
+Yes — our Khmer (Cambodian) translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+House Registration files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. แปลทะเบียนบ้านเป็นเขมร (กัมพูชา) ราคาเท่าไร?